joshuahwfwEE/mb_uart_storage_system/README.md

 source build_bitstrem.tcl
 after a while, you will get the bit file in the proj1.runs
 source check_proj_1_timing.tcl
-it will automatve to check the design met timing requirement or not.
+it will automatically checking the design met timing requirement or not.